About the Manual

 What is the National Infection Prevention and Control Manual (NIPCM)?

-It is a practice guide for use in Scotland containing Standard Infection Control Precautions and Transmission Based Precautions, which when used can help reduce the risk of Healthcare Associated Infection (HAI) and ensure the safety of those being cared for, staff and visitors in the care environment.
+It is a practice guide for use in Scotland.
+When used, it helps reduce the risk of Healthcare Associated Infection (HAI) and ensure the safety of those in the care environment – those being cared for, as well as staff and visitors.

 It aims to:

-- Reduce variation and optimise infection prevention and control practices throughout Scotland.
+- reduce variation, promote standardisation and optimise infection prevention and control practices throughout Scotland

 Who should use the NIPCM?